So you’ve got a couple of successful locations under your belt, and now you’re working on a strategy to expand your restaurant business even further?

 - Aim for consistency — scratch that… don’t aim for it — get it nailed down 100%.
 Flavours, experiences, service — they all need to be in sync across your operation before you add any more moving parts to the whole thing.

-Recommended reading: Guide to F&B Inventory Management for Multi-Unit Restaurants
+Recommended reading: How To Set Up A Solid Restaurant Inventory Management System for Multi-Unit Restaurants

 Think About (& TEST!)
 Your Locations Before Going All-In